topkecleon/telegram-bot-bash/README.txt

 quoting](https://unix.stackexchange.com/questions/171346/security-implications-o
 f-forgetting-to-quote-a-variable-in-bash-posix-shells)

-Whenever you are processing input from from untrusted sources (messages, files, network) you must be as careful as possible, e.g. set IFS appropriate, disable globbing (set -f) and quote everything.
+Whenever you are processing input from untrusted sources (messages, files, network) you must be as careful as possible, e.g. set IFS appropriate, disable globbing (set -f) and quote everything.
 In addition delete unused scripts and examples from your Bot, e.g. scripts 'notify', 'calc', 'question', and disable all not used commands.

-**Note:** Until v0.941 (mai/22/2020) telegram-bot-bash had a remote code execution (RCE) bug, pls update if you use an older version! see [Issue #125](https://github.com/topkecleon/telegram-bot-bash/issues/125)
+**Note:** Until v0.941 (mai/22/2020) telegram-bot-bash had a remote code execution (RCE) bug, please update if you use an older version! see [Issue #125](https://github.com/topkecleon/telegram-bot-bash/issues/125)

-One of the most powerful features of unix shells like bash is variable and command substitution using ```${}``` and ```$()```, but as they are expanded in double quotes, this can lead to RCE and information disclosing bugs in complex scripts like bashbot even bash does much to avoid this.
+One of the most powerful features of unix shells is variable and command substitution using ```${}``` and ```$()```, but as they are expanded in double quotes, this can lead to RCE and information disclosing bugs in complex scripts like bashbot.
 So it's more secure to escape or remove '$' in input from user, files or network.

 A powerful tool to improve your scripts is ```shellcheck```.
 You can [use it online](https://www.shellcheck.net/) or [install shellcheck locally](https://github.com/koalaman/shellcheck#installing).
-Shellcheck is used extensive in bashbot development to enshure a high code quality, e.g. it's not allowed to push changes without passing all shellcheck tests.
+Shellcheck is used extensive in bashbot development to ensure a high code quality, e.g. it's not allowed to push changes without passing all shellcheck tests.
 In addition bashbot has a [test suite](doc/7_develop.md) to check if important functionality is working as expected.

-### use printf whenever possible
+### Use printf whenever possible

-If you're writing a script and it is taking external input (from the user as arguments, or file names from the file system...), you shouldn't use echo to display it.
+If you're writing a script and it is taking external input (from the user as arguments or file system...), you shouldn't use echo to display it.
 [Use printf whenever possible](https://unix.stackexchange.com/a/6581)